swat-ds/datasets/README.md

 ## Swarthmore Phoenix OCR

 OCR text extracted from scanned PDFs of Swarthmore College's newspaper, *The Phoenix* from 1993-02-26 to 2011-04-28, a total of 399 issues.
 These were drawn from the [Tricollege Images & Manuscripts Digital Collection](http://triptych.brynmawr.edu/cdm/landingpage/collection/SC_Phoenix).

+## Manumissions
+These are indicies of manumissions from the [Friends Historical Library of Swarthmore College](http://www.swarthmore.edu/friends-historical-library).
+Quakers, who were known as abolitionists in the antebellum era, kept records of manumissions throughout the late 18th and 19th centuries.
+Manumissions are formal documents promising to free an enslaved person.
+This folder holds idicies of manumissions from Delaware, Pennsylvania, New York, New Jersey, Maryland, and more.
+The respective scans for each index can be found on [Islandora](https://digitalcollections.tricolib.brynmawr.edu/).
+Source material and datasets prepared by [Friends Historical Library of Swarthmore College](http://www.swarthmore.edu/friends-historical-library).